PartyDAO/party-protocol/docs/crowdfund.md

 ## Crowdfund Creation

-The `PartyCrowdfundFactory` contract is the canonical contract for creating crowdfund instances.
-It deploys `Proxy` instances that point to a specific implementation which inherits from `PartyCrowdfund`.
+The `CrowdfundFactory` contract is the canonical contract for creating crowdfund instances.
+It deploys `Proxy` instances that point to a specific implementation which inherits from `Crowdfund`.

-### PartyBuy Crowdfunds
+### BuyCrowdfund Crowdfunds

-`PartyBuy`s are created via the `createPartyBuy()` function. `PartyBuy`s:
+`BuyCrowdfund`s are created via the `createBuyCrowdfund()` function. `BuyCrowdfund`s:

 - Are trying to buy a specific ERC721 contract + token ID.
 - While active, users can contribute ETH to the cause.